kynex7510/KYGX/DOCS.md

 ## Synchronous execution

-Sometimes an application has to wait for a command to be completed to continue, for example when using `TextureCopy`, an application might want to invalidate the destination buffer's cache.
+Sometimes an application has to wait for a command to be completed to continue, eg. when using `TextureCopy` an application might want to free the source buffer.
 A command may be executed with `kygxExecSync`: this function halts execution of the current command buffer, executes the given command, wait for completion, and then resume the execution of the command buffer.

 ## Wrappers